mattbriggs/pdf-link-checker/README.md

     The script will produce an "NA" rather than a response code for URIs that timeout after five seconds.
 The script will display the capture and display the error code in the terminal.

-5. When the script is done, it saves the result to the pathname an filename that you indicated.
+5. When the script is done, it saves the result to the pathname that you indicated.
 You can open the CSV in Microsoft Excel.

 ## Run Pytest to validate returns